How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk

-Screenshot showing the code that identifies the encrypted disks.
-The results are highlighted.
+Screenshot showing the code that identifies the encrypted disks with the results highlighted.

 sudo lsblk -s

-Screenshot showing alternative code that identifies the encrypted disks.
-The results are highlighted.
+Screenshot showing alternative code that identifies the encrypted disks with the results highlighted.

 2. Check your PV information: